 Exploring Port Blair

-Port Blair is the capital town of Andaman that is surrounded by tropical rainforest and rugged coastline.
+Surrounded by tropical rainforest and rugged coastline, Port Blair is the capital town of Andaman.
 It is simply the entryway to a world, just so secluded, where time stands still.

 The island is well-connected to all other islands by ferries!
 You won’t get to enjoy the seascape as much in Port Blair as you would in Havelock or Neil.
 But Port Blair has its own charm!

-While car rental has to be the preferred option for getting around in Port Blair, auto rides, and scooter rental can be convenient for budget travelers as well.
-As it was extremely hot when we were exploring Port Blair, we indeed preferred being driven around comfortably in an AC car!
+Auto rides, and scooter rental can be convenient for budget travelers though car rental has to be the preferred option for getting around in Port Blair.
+As it was sunny during the time we were in Port Blair, we indeed preferred being driven around comfortably in an AC car!